rdebusscher/pragmatic-microservices-lab/complex-concepts/ReadMe.md

 the GlassFish directory.
 Choose the defaults in the next few screens to register GlassFish with NetBeans.
 * We use Consul for service registration.
-[Download Consul] (https://www.consul.io/downloads.html) and set up for your OS.
+[Download and install Consul] (https://www.consul.io/intro/getting-started/install.html) for your OS.

 Instructions
 ------------
-* You must start Consul from where you installed it:
+* You must start Consul:
 ```
 consul agent -dev
 ```